SorenPoulsen/spring-web-service-client-with-maven/README.md

 # Create a Spring web service client with Maven

-A Java project that demonstrates how to create Spring web service client with Maven.
+A Java project that demonstrates how to create a Spring web service client with Maven.

 Key features: